Skip to main content

 Renata's UC will not go down because rent from lodgers does not count as income.

 You can charge a lodger up to £20 a week.
 This will not affect your housing benefit or other benefits.
-If you charge more than this it counts as income and your benefits can go down.
+If you charge more it counts as income and your benefits can go down.

 You have responsibilities if someone moves in and pays you rent.